valencik/mastersAPSC/documents/thesis/thesis.md

 However, it is more efficient to convert the original data into a data schema that uses arrays.
 This is the primary motivator for not using a standard relational database.
 In a relational database the authors would have their own tables, separate from papers, as they are separate entities.
-This would mean a table and data schema would need to be created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.
+This inefficient choice would entail a table and data schema created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.

 ### Keyword Abstracts
-%- TODO
+%- TODO complete this discussion
-The `<KEYWORDS>` field is written by the maintainers of the NSR database, and then used to generate the `<SELECTRS>` field.
+%- TODO include the fact that a human reads each entry and creates keywords The `<KEYWORDS>` field is written by the maintainers of the NSR database, and then used to generate the `<SELECTRS>` field.

 > "What distinguishes NSR from more general bibliographic databases is the level of detail provided in the keyword abstracts." @winchell2007nuclear

-### Selectors
 The selectors are generated from the keyword abstracts.
 The current schema has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.
 The following quote from the NSR Coding Manual @winchell2007nuclear describes the valid `type`s: